2017 Houston Texans season: Week 14: vs. San Francisco 49ers

-Week 14: vs. San Francisco 49ersBattle Red DayTom Savage left the game in the 2nd quarter with a concussion.
+Tom Savage left the game in the 2nd quarter with a concussion.
 Savage took a hard hit from Elvis Dumervil and his hands were visibly shaking and had trouble rolling over on his side.
 After throwing two incomplete passes on the ensuing drive, Savage was further evaluated and taken into the locker room.
 Savage's return was heavily criticized by fans, media members, and concussion experts, including Chris Nowinski.
 Savage finished the game 6-of-12 for 63 yards.
-T. J. Yates came in at quarterback on the Texans' next drive, leading a 9 play, 75 yard touchdown drive, ending with a 7-yard pass to DeAndre Hopkins.
+T. J. Yates came in at quarterback on the Texans' next drive, leading a 9-play, 75-yard touchdown drive, ending with a 7-yard pass to DeAndre Hopkins.

 With the loss, the Texans fell to 4–9, ensuring their first losing season under head coach Bill O'Brien.
 Houston was eliminated from playoff contention the following day after the Miami Dolphins defeated the New England Patriots.

 Week 15: at Jacksonville Jaguars

 With another blowout loss to the Jaguars, the Texans were swept by Jacksonville for the first time since 2013 and fell to 4–10.